Costa Brava

 • Begur and its famous beaches, dominated by an essential medieval fortress

-• Palafrugell, an old fishing village full of charm with coves more beautiful than the others
+• Palafrugell, an old fishing village full of charm with beautiful coves

 • Palamos for its exuberant nature and its splendid hard-to-reach beaches